Lugan2004/Profile-Readme/README.md

 Hello, I'm Lugan visagie! 👋
-I'm a passionate Programming based in Cape town, South Africa, with a keen interest in Game Development.
+I'm a passionate Programmer based in Cape town, South Africa, with a keen interest in Game Development.
 Welcome to my GitHub profile!

 About Me 🌟
 🔭 I'm currently working on Codespace Project.